Bed Buying Guide

 Sleigh beds offer a range of material options too.
 The frame can be upholstered in fabric, covered in faux leather or left wooden, which gives you plenty of scope when matching a bed to your home.

 TV beds do exactly as their name implies.
 The bottom of the base contains a television that can be raised or lowered as needed.
 TV beds are perfect if you love to binge-watch in comfort and dream of having movie nights under the duvet.

-Though the addition of a TV doesn't compromise on design, as solid attractive frames are now the norm.
-They're also a practical solution that saves space, because you won't need to find a surface for an extra bedroom television.
+The addition of a TV doesn't compromise on design, as solid attractive frames are now the norm.
+They're also a practical solution that saves space because you won't need to find a surface for an extra bedroom television.

 If you’re looking into buying a TV bed, we have plenty of advice on finding the best TV bed for you!